SquareGPS/navixy-api/docs/backend-api/how-to/how to get track points.md

 ---
-title: Get session hash
+title: Get track points for trips
-description: About session hash key
+description: About getting all points for trips
 ---

 # How to get track points for trips